 If you've worked with a frontend client calling a backend GraphQL API or a backend service calling another service via a REST API or RPC, you've used the request-response pattern.
 This is a common pattern for communication from one client to a service.
 It is a synchronous flow where the client will wait for a full response from the service indicating the result of the request.
 A synchronous flow is simple as you get direct feedback on what happened from your request.

-However, relying on synchronous communiation has costs as well.
+However, relying on synchronous communication has costs as well.
 It can reduce the overall performance of your application, particularly when working with slower tasks like sending emails or generating reports.
 Further, the availability of your services goes down.
 If Service A relies on synchronous responses from Service B to operate, the uptime for Service A cannot be higher than that of Service B. Service B's downtime becomes Service A's downtime.

 With asynchronous patterns, these problems are reduced.
 Services can still communicate, but there's no expectation of an immediate response.
 The downstream service can process the communication on its own schedule without tying up the upstream service.
 This adds its own challenges around debugging, eventual consistency, and more, but it does reduce the downsides of synchronous communication.